First-time importer? So, you’ve decided to enter the business of importing? Congratulations!

 You can read more information on our Ultimate Stink Bug Season Guide.

-If you are a first-time importer or are trying to get your head around shipping, our expert sales team offer free consultations.
+If you are a first-time importer or are trying to get your head around shipping, our expert sales team offers free consultations.

 Our experts at ICE will take the time to understand your product and shipping requirements to ensure the best solution is available to you.